carlosplanchon/firmauy/docs/trust-anchors.md

 There is no national list of trusted timestamping authorities to bundle (unlike the national CA), so `--tsa-ca` is bring-your-own: supply the CA of whichever TSA you used.
-Embedding revocation data at signing time (the AdES `-LT` / `-LTA` levels, for full archival validation) is out of scope and, for the cédula, currently impossible anyway since the Ministerio del Interior CRL endpoint is decommissioned.
+Embedding revocation data at signing time (the AdES `-LT` / `-LTA` levels, for full archival validation) is out of scope: it is not implemented, independent of whether the CRL endpoints are reachable.

 The bundled national CA certificates expire (2031) and can be rotated by the issuer; re-run `firmauy fetch-cas` to refresh from the network, or use `--ca-file`.